 The most common question being asked or searched by investors is "Which fund is the best fund?"

-Which is a funds give high return in short term?
+Which funds give high return in short term?

 Most people don't plan to fail.
 They fail to plan!

 One should invest in funds in alignment with their financial goals and risk appetite - and establish a discipline of continuing through the market ups and downs.
-It might be better to not invest than to invest in the "best" mutual fund just because it has been recommended by a website or an app.
+It might be better to not invest than to invest in the "best" mutual fund just because it has been recommended by a website,rating or an app, since most such investors incur a loss and stop investing in Mutual Funds altogether!

 To check the actual numbers, here is a comparison of how top large-cap funds have performed for the last few years

-Being loyal to your financial goals and reviewing your investments are the most important factors determining your returns other than the markets.
+So do not ask your advisor for best funds or returns.
+Instead, being loyal to your financial goals, setting them on the right track, reviewing your investments and staying invested in the market are the most important factors determining your returns other than the markets.